AF-1/AF-1/README.md

 ### 🔵 [Dynamic Playlists](https://github.com/AF-1/lms-dynamicplaylists#dynamic-playlists)
 Use smart playlists (dynamic playlists) to play continuous music mixes based on your selection criteria.
-Comes with a number of ready-to-use dynamic playlists.<br><br>
+Comes with a number of ready-to-use dynamic playlists.
+For a more comprehensive feature list follow the link.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-dynamicplaylists#dynamic-playlists)
 <br><br><br>

 ### 🔵 [Dynamic Playlist Creator](https://github.com/AF-1/lms-dynamicplaylistcreator#dynamic-playlist-creator)
-A plugin that helps you create **custom** smart playlists (dynamic playlists) for the *Dynamic Playlists* plugin using templates.<br><br>
+Helps you create **custom** smart playlists (dynamic playlists) for the *Dynamic Playlists* plugin using templates.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-dynamicplaylistcreator#dynamic-playlist-creator)
 <br><br><br>

 ### 🔵 [Alternative Play Count](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
-A plugin that provides alternative play counts and skip counts that aim to reflect your true listening history.
+Provides alternative play counts and skip counts that aim to reflect your true listening history.
 You set a time after which a song counts as played.
 If you skip the song before, it counts as skipped, not played.
-Create (scheduled) backups, restore from backups.
-Use the data with <i>Dynamic Playlists</i>, <i>Dynamic Playlist Creator</i>, <i>Virtual Library Creator</i>, <i>Context Stats</i> or <i>Custom Skip</i> to create/play smart playlists (dynamic playlists), virtual libraries or to skip specific tracks.<br><br>
+Use the data with <i>Dynamic Playlists</i>, <i>Dynamic Playlist Creator</i>, <i>Virtual Library Creator</i>, <i>Context Stats</i> or <i>Custom Skip</i> to create/play smart playlists (dynamic playlists), virtual libraries or to skip specific tracks.
+For a more comprehensive feature list follow the link.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
 <br><br><br>

 ### 🔵 [Custom Start Stop Times](https://github.com/AF-1/lms-customstartstoptimes#custom-start-stop-times)
-Start and stop tracks at a specific playback/song time or to skip a specific part of the song (e.g. silence).
-Just add custom start, stop or skip times to a track's comment tag and, with the help of this plugin, the song will start or end, when you want it to, or skip an unwanted part.
-No more annoying song intros or minutes of silence.<br><br>
+Start and stop tracks at a specific playback time or skip a specific part of the song (e.g. silence) by simply adding custom start, stop or skip times to a track's comments tag.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-customstartstoptimes#custom-start-stop-times)
 <br><br><br>